 See the schedule for all statistics and research releases.View upcoming calendar »

-An annual report which presents information by age of mother, births outside of marriage, fertility rates and weight of baby.
+Annual data which presents information by age of mother, births outside of marriage, fertility rates and weight of baby.

 - There were 35,238 live births to Welsh residents in 2012.